xuelin-wang/puzzles/design/concepts.md

 Estimator is to estimate certain quantities or function.
 Point estimator, function estimator.
 The accuracy can be measured by bias and variance, or some other measurements such as mean squared error.

 ### Linear regression, stochastic gradient descent
+Stochastic gradient descent use small number of random samples to calculate gradient direction.
 ### Neural network, deep learning

 - feedforward, feedbackwords, recurring, convolutionary